European Day of Languages

 - have students who are bilingual or multilingual

 - want to help students celebrate their linguistic heritage

 - want to show your students the beauty of a multilingual society

 I’m Interested!
 What Now?

-During the academic year 2019-2020, Léargas brought you another European Day of Languages Competition and exciting prizes!
-Once again we organised the year’s competition in conjunction with eTwinning, the online community for schools in Europe.
-This partnership celebrated collaboration and exchange between schools in different EU countries, and promoted creativity and innovation in language teaching and learning.
+Over the years Léargas has been proud to run several competitions in recognition of the European Day of Languages.
+These have typically been for primary and post-primary teachers, and often in conjunction with eTwinning, the online community for schools in Europe.
+This partnership has celebrated collaboration and exchange between schools in different EU countries, and promoted creativity and innovation in language teaching and learning.

 - Balbriggan ETNS, Dublin; eTwinning project LANGUAGE POWER

 - Andrew’s College, Dublin; eTwinning project Desde la Perla Esmeralda a la Perla del Mediterráneo